 Numerous mutations have been reported to substantially reduce the therapeutic effectiveness of mAbs currently used to treat COVID-19, as well as those under development (Table 1).
 Notably, BA.2 substantially escapes neutralization by Sotrovimab.
-As Sotrovimab is still being used, additional mutations causing escape from it will thus be closely followed (Table 1, and section 7).
+Evusheld, a combination of tixagevimab and cilgavimab, will also be used in Switzerland.
+Tixagevimab is not effective against BA.2, but cilgavimab is expected to retain efficacy against BA.2.
+Cilgavimab is known to have reduced neutralizing capacity against BA.4/5, and reports about neutralizing capacity against BA.2.12.1 are mixed.
+As Sotrovimab is still being used and Cilgavimab will be used, additional mutations causing escape from them will thus be closely followed (Table 1, and section 7).